 A. Program Dismissal and Withdrawal

 The School requires a notice of withdrawal be submitted in writing to the School.
 The School reserves the right to dismiss students who: a) fail more than two (2) classes; b) have falsified information required by the admissions process; c) are dishonest involving assignments or examinations; d) have repeated disruptive behavior; e) have delinquent accounts; and f) fail to sign and return a Notice of Academic Probation.

 Upon dismissal or withdrawal, the student’s tuition obligation to the School is calculated based on the refund policy as published in this catalog and in the student enrollment agreement.
 Refunds, when due, are made to the student within 30 days of dismissal or withdrawal.

 Students are expected to establish good working relationships with their supervisor, fellow students, and all other members of the Garden’s staff.

-It is the policy of the School to treat all students equitably, and to administer all policies, procedures, rules and regulations consistently.
-When a student’s performance is unsatisfactory (refer to academic policy), or when students violate the rules and regulations of the School, appropriate corrective disciplinary action may be taken.
+It is the policy of the School to treat all students equitably and to administer all policies, procedures, and rules and regulations consistently.
+When a student’s performance is unsatisfactory (refer to academic policy), or when students violate the policies and procedures of the School, appropriate corrective disciplinary action may be taken.

-Whenever a student’s actions, academic or work performances are unsatisfactory, the Director may administer the forms of discipline set forth below.
+The Director may administer the forms of discipline set forth below.
 Naturally the type of discipline selected will depend on the severity of the offense.
-Not all improper conduct will be met with progressive discipline.
 Where warranted, the Director may elect to impose a suspension or termination whether or not there has been prior disciplinary action.